Chapter 10

 "[5] Blessed are the meek, for they will inherit the earth."

-An example of Jesus' meekness is when He submitted to the authority that God the Father gave to the Roman governor, Pilate.
+An example of Jesus' meekness was illustrated when He submitted to the authority that God the Father gave to the Roman governor Pilate.
 To see the meekness Jesus displayed let us read from,

 John 19:6-11